BroadbandForum/usp-test/1-messages-and-path-names.md

 1. The EUT's sends a DeleteResp.

-2. The DeleteResp contains two deleted_obj_results elements, each with an empty oper_success element.
+2. The DeleteResp contains two deleted_obj_results elements.
+One contains an oper_success element with an affected_paths element listing "Device.LocalAgent.Subscription.&lt;instance identifier&gt;.", and the other with an empty oper_success element.

 ### 1.33 Delete message with unique key addressing